Mobile apps are a great way to keep your brain injury recovery moving forward from the comfort of your own home.

 10. AccessNow (iOS and Android)

 AccessNow is a crowdsourcing app that helps people determine the accessibility status of various locations.
-Users rate and review places based on how accessible it is.
+Users rate and review places based on how accessible it is, which is very helpful if you use a wheelchair to get around.
 You can search for specific locations or just look to see what’s nearby.

 Think of it as TripAdvisor for accessibility.